Language selection

 World Bank Group

-The World Bank Group's (WBG) twin goals are to eliminate extreme poverty and increase shared prosperity through inclusive, sustainable economic growth and development.
+The World Bank Group's (WBG) mission is to end extreme poverty and boost shared prosperity on a livable planet.

 The WBG is made up of five institutions: